 Dr. Alice Chuang obtained her undergraduate degree in Applied Mathematics at Harvard University.
 She then returned to her hometown of Memphis, Tennessee, to complete both medical school and residency training at the University of Tennessee.
 She stayed there as an Instructor for two years before accepting a faculty appointment at the University of North Carolina-Chapel Hill.
 She completed her Master of Education in April 2016.

-She is currently the Assistant Dean for Student Affairs at the UNC School of Medicine and is involved in student advising as it relates to success and thriving in medical school and success in the Match.
+She is currently the Associate Dean for Student Affairs at the UNC School of Medicine and is involved in student advising as it relates to success and thriving in medical school and success in the Match.
 She is a recovering clerkship director and course director, having led courses in both preclinical and clinical phases of the curriculum.
 She has also recently relinquished her role as one of the co-directors for the curriculum.
 During her time at the University of Tennessee and at UNC, she has been a recipient of multiple teaching awards.
-She has been involved in medical education at a national level, having serving on the Board of the Association of Professors of Gynecology and Obstetrics and as an American Board of OB-GYN board examiner.
+She has been involved in medical education at a national level, having served on the Board of the Association of Professors of Gynecology and Obstetrics and as an American Board of OB-GYN board examiner.

 - Learning Environment